-Through the Eco Fund, according to the "polluter pays" principle, funds are collected from polluters who carry out activities that pollute the environment, and also, with the aim of securing additional sources of financing, cooperation with international institutions and organizations is also being worked on.
-In this way, by co-financing projects in the field of environmental protection and the climate-energy field, the Eco Fund acts as one of the drivers of economic and infrastructural development in Montenegro, which has positive effects on the creation of new green jobs and the sustainable use of natural resources, all in in accordance with the highest environmental protection standards.
-The Eco Fund also organizes education programs on environmental protection and climate change intended for citizens, the economy, institutions, the media, and non-governmental organizations.
+Through the Eco Fund, according to the "polluter pays" principle, funds are collected from polluters who perform activities that pollute the environment, and will also work to achieve cooperation with international institutions and organizations in order to provide additional sources of funding.
+This way, by co-financing projects in the field of environmental protection and climate and energy, the Eco Fund act as one of the drivers of economic and infrastructural development of Montenegro, which haspositive effects on creating new green jobs and sustainable use of natural resources, all in accordance with the highest standards of environmental protection.
+The Eco Fund also organizes education programmes on environmental protection and climate change for citizens, businesses, institutions, the media, and non-governmental organizations.